dh1tw/dh1tw.de/content/post/2019-12-15-real-life-ci-cd-pipelines-with-github-actions.md

 ### Immature Actions

 By the time of writing, the [Github Marketplace for Actions](https://github.com/marketplace?type=actions) showed close to 2000 available Actions.
 After poking around with a few actions I found the maturity and quality of most Actions sobering.
 This applies to 3rd-party Actions and Actions maintained directly by Github.
-Granted, Github Actions are publicly available for just about 3 month.
-I fully expect that the maturity will improve over time.
+Granted, Github Actions are publicly available for just about 3 months.
+I fully expect that maturity will improve over time.

 One example is the [actions/upload-release-asset](https://github.com/actions/upload-release-asset).
 It is quite common practice to include the semantic version tag (e.g. `v0.5.3`) in the asset's / archive's name.
 In other CI systems, we can include environment variables in the parameters.
 Here we can't.
 So setting `asset_path` and `asset_name` as shown below is unfortunately not possible.